 The IET Awards programme includes awards for individual excellence, research and innovation, scholarships, travel awards, prizes and competitions within the engineering and technology sector.

-As an IET volunteer, there are a number of prizes and competitions that you may come across - some of these are listed below.
+As an IET volunteer, there are a number of awards, prizes, scholarships and competitions that you may come across - some of these are listed below.
 For more information about the IET Awards programme you can download the PDF brochure.

-The IET presentation competition for young professionals aged 18 to 26, on a subject related to engineering and technology.
-Talk for 10 minutes on a subject related to engineering or technology and win cash prizes at every level, including £1,000 for the International Final.
+The IET presentation competition for young professionals aged 18 to 30, on a subject related to engineering and technology.
+Talk for 10 minutes on a subject related to engineering or technology and win cash prizes at every level, including £1,000 for the Global Final.

 Scholarships and work placements available to undergraduate students interested in a career in power engineering.

-This award seeks to reward the very best female engineers that the UK has to offer, highlight the achievements of women in engineering and encourage others to enter the profession.
+This award seeks to reward the very best early career female engineers that the UK has to offer, highlight the achievements of women in engineering and encourage others to enter the profession.

 Spanning 15 categories, these free to enter international awards are open to individuals and organisations in both industry and academia.
 Judged by engineering experts, the Innovation Awards recognise the depth and breadth of innovative work being carried out across all areas of engineering and technology.